 FAQs - I have had a few good suggestions from regular readers about my plans for a new site, one of which is the sitewide/trading-wide FAQs page where many past questions have been answered by email and really should be published for everyone to benefit from.
 This is underway now and I am incorporating the suggestions either into the design which will go live soon, or at least in the plans for content to add to the new site after it goes live.

-I have also decided to cover more about football trading, aside from my Lay The Draw method.
+I have also decided to provide more football trading advice, aside from just the lay the draw tactic.
+There's a lot of profit in in-play football markets.
 It really would make a good ebook but I am not sure I have time for taking that on right now.
 Either way, there will be articles explaining some of my favourite ways to profit out of games which are already underway.

 As many of you know, my ebooks are big on detail, and are always focussed on doing all your research and shortlisting much earlier, the morning before or even the evening before in some cases.
-My approach to in-play sports trading is not documented mainly because it’s not as easy to do so, it has a lot more ‘intuition’ involved than the other methods I have published.
+My strategies for in-play football is not documented mainly because it's not as easy to do so, it has a lot more 'intuition' involved than the other methods I have published.

 In play trading can be extremely lucrative (not just in-running horse racing) so I think it's about time I made some effort to explain how it's done in other events.
 Where football is concerned (UFC, Rugby, cricket or anything else can be done in a similar way), the approach is basically to either watch a game, or much more preferably (for me!), keep live scores open and get pings for goal alerts.
 This can be done with Futbol24 app or with Flash Scores.

 The approach is quite different to others I have documented, because you don't do any stats or analysis until you get a situation which you're interested in.
 You are basically 'letting the trade come to you', rather than hunting for one, as is more the norm in beginner Betfair trading.